Why AfroShe is a cause close to my heart

 That’s why I want to applaud fashion leaders who are discovering that their natural, God-given Afro hair is something to flaunt and celebrate.

 Around the world a new generation of champions is emerging.
 And I applaud each one for the profound message their look is giving out to new generations.
 Think Erykah Badu!
-Think Tamar!
+(Above top) Think Tamar!
+(Above)

 Think Reggie Watts!
 Think Ruth Wallis!
 Join the new generation and let AfroShe grow your Fro!
 Click here for more…